sidfishus/TextParse/README.md

 - Comparison: validate from the given position, return the output position, and return true false to indicate whether the match was successful.
 - Operation: do something and return the output position.
 For example this could be setting a user defined variable where the output position will be returned as the input position, or moving to elsewhere within the input text and returning that position.

 The only difference in terms of syntax/execution is that an operation cannot cause the parsing to stop.
-I've since concluded that this distinction of categories is not necessary and the only result necessary is the output position which could be returned as -1 to indicate a failed match.
+I've since concluded that this distinction of categories is not necessary and the same result could be achieved by simply returning the output position or -1 to indicate an unsuccessful validation.

 ### Programming Language/Platform ###

 I had already decided that I would be designing this using an object oriented approach.
-So I decided to create the library in .NET and C# due to the plethora of inbuilt functionality and intuitive OO syntax.
+So I decided to create the library in .NET and C# due to the plethora of inbuilt functionality and simple but intuitive OO syntax.
 Having a gargage collector would also reduce the complexity allowing me to focus on making the parser as accurate and resilient as possible.
-I was focusing on accuracy and human readability as opposed to performance, however after parsing entire directories containing 100's of files I am more than satisfied with the speed taken.
+I was focusing on accuracy and human readability as opposed to performance, however after parsing entire directories containing 100's of files I am more than satisfied with performance.

 ### Progress ###

 I quickly gave up on the idea of creating a psuedo language because it was taking me too long to parse it and was too verbose and difficult to follow when describing complex parse algorithm's.
-However the C# class syntax I was already using to create the parse statements as a result of parsing the psuedo language seemed appropriate for the task and had the added benefit of removing the need for an intermediate language.
+However the C# class syntax I was already using to create the parse statement objects as a result of parsing the psuedo language seemed appropriate for the task and had the added benefit of removing the need for an intermediate language.

 ### Simple Example ###